ZENLabCode/CalciumImaging/Yan Y. 2025 Temporal drift/Yan Y. 2025_Dataset Demo/ReadMe.txt

 ### Running the Demo-Dataset1
 1. Open `CalciumImaging_GUI.mlapp` in MATLAB.
+2. Select the FileName for the output file, and the Folder you want to save the file in.
-2. Use default settings, but **update the input filename and output save path**.
+3. Use default settings,
+-Optional: some data might have extra empty, blank images, in case you want to remove these, select the Cut Zeros option.
+Similarly adjust other options if needed.

 3. Click "Start event detection" (MATLAB App Designer required).
-4. Choose the dataset in Dataset1 folder: MCH
+4. Choose the dataset in the Dataset1 folder: MCH
-5. Event detection start with a progress bar.
+5. Event detection starts, a progress bar will appear and progress will also be reported in Matlab's Command Window.

-4. Use default settings, but **update the input filename and output save path**.
-5. Start event detection.
+- At the end of the analysis, make sure the file was saved.

 ### Runtime
 - **30 minutes to 1 hour** for the demo-Dataset1 (depends on computer specs)